HamidSherz/Retail-Sales-Analysis-2023/README.md

 - **Weekly Sales Patterns:** Analysing fluctuations in sales and profits on a weekly basis.

 The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/HamidSherz/Retail-Sales-Analysis-2023/blob/main/data_cleanup.sql).

-Targeted SQL queries regarding various business questions can be found [here](#).
-An interactive Tableau dashboard used to report and explore sales trends can be found [here](#).
+An interactive Tableau dashboard used to report and explore sales trends can be found [here](https://public.tableau.com/app/profile/hamid.sherzai/viz/SalesCustomerDashboardsDynamic_17271980557950/SalesDashboard).

 ## Data Structure & Initial Checks
 The company’s main database structure consists of four tables, with a total row count of approximately 10,000 records.
 A description of each table is as follows: